 top of page

-The Jeremy Coller Foundation in partnership with Tel Aviv University is pleased to announce the Coller-Dolittle Prize for Inter-species Communication.
+The Jeremy Coller Foundation in partnership with Tel Aviv University is pleased to announce the Coller-Dolittle Prize for Two-way Inter-species Communication.

 Inspired by the Turing test, the Coller Dolittle challenge calls on the scientific community to develop an algorithm for communication with non-human organisms.